Dowding system: Filtering

-Around and above the map were more tellers who were connected to the Group headquarters.
-These tellers relayed information about the track markers to the tellers at Group, who in turn relayed this information to their own plotters.
-The track blocks used large print to allow them to be read from a distance, although this sometimes required opera glasses.
+This reduction of a large number of radar plots into a single block was the primary purpose of the filter room.
+Once such a group had been identified it would be given a "track number", typically two digits.
+From this point, the filter room could pass on information about any given target by passing on its track number and updated location on the National Grid.
+This dramatically reduced the amount of information that had to be fed down into the network.
+Once created, the entire network used the same track numbers, so, for example, the tellers could request an update on a particular target from a CH station by relaying its track.

 Sometimes information would have to be plotted that came from an external source, not normally part of the reporting chain; a fighter calling an SOS would report this through his radio on an emergency frequency, which would be picked up by the closest listening post.
 This information would also flow into the filter room but they were not connected to the plotters on the floor.
 Operators above the map could mark locations of interest using theatrical spotlights and filters allowed them to change the message being projected.